gord1anknot/what_is_subpub/slides/index.md

 ### Message Oriented Middleware

-two message middleware patterns are in common use:
+two message middleware patterns are commonly used:

 - queues
     - unicast, and buffered